itsyasin22/data-analysis-scripts/README.md

 de   calculate_square_area(side_length):
     """
-    lculates the area of a square given its side length.
+    lculates the area of a square given it side length.

     Args:
         side_length (float or nt): The length of the squ's side.